 The world is moving towards the point where everything will have a sensor.
-Today, industrial data sensors generate more data than any other economy sector.
+Today, industrial data sensors generate more data than any other economic sector.
 IoT data is mostly time-stamped.

-Time-series data generated by all sorts of IoT devices grows double digits each year.
-This trend triggers the ever-growing demand for processing and aggregation of time-series data, the fastest growing data type over the past years.
-It is possible to use different databases to aggregate and store time-series data like NoSQL, RDBMS and other, but only time-series databases, designed for efficient ingestion, storage and query of time-series data, are capable of providing necessary performance and tools to effectively work with time-series data on a large scale.
+Time-series data generated by all sorts of IoT devices grow double digits each year.
+This trend triggers the ever-growing demand for processing and aggregation of time-series data, the fastest-growing data type over the past years.
+It is possible to use different databases to aggregate and store time-series data like NoSQL, RDBMS, and others, but only time-series databases, designed for efficient ingestion, storage, and query of time-series data, are capable of providing the necessary performance and tools to effectively work with time-series data on a large scale.

-TimeBase from the very inception was designed as a time series database, streaming engine and messaging middleware, which sets it apart from the multitude of adopted products on the market.
+TimeBase from its very inception was designed as a time-series database, streaming engine, and messaging middleware, which sets it apart from the multitude of adopted products on the market.

 Our battle-tested system offers only proven functionality that is required to effectively work with high volumes of time series IoT data, including support of MQTT industry-standard protocol:

 - TimeBase can be configured to aggregate time-series data of all sorts from numerous devices, store data, consolidate and stream it live to multiple data consumers.

 - Flexible data modeling allows following unique data patterns not limited to one-size-fits-all kinds of solutions.

 - Superior performance can be achieved even on moderate hardware, reaching a throughput measured in millions of messages per second.

 - Unified codebase allows working with historical and real-time data simultaneously, which is indispensable for testing, analytics, and forecasting